Del Potro sinks Nadal to set up final with Djokovic

-Rafa Nadal failed to reach a final for only the second time during his incredible 2013 season after being blown off court by Argentine whirlwind Juan Martin Del Potro at the Shanghai Masters on Saturday.
+Nadal failed to reach a final for only the second time during his incredible 2013 season after ing blown off court by Argentine whirlwind Juan Martin Del Potro at the Shanghai Masters on Saturday.

 Serb Djokovic continued his love affair with the hard courts of China as he swotted aside the challenge of Jo-Wilfried Tsonga 6-2 7-5.